Dizolivemint/owlbear/README.md

 We welcome contributions from the community!
 To contribute to Owlbear, follow these steps:

 1. Fork the repository
+2. Setup your own Supabase database (TODO: an easy way to do this, but I can help for now)
+3. Create a ChatGPT API account
-2. Make your changes
+4. Make your changes
-3. Write unit tests
+5. Write unit tests
-4. Submit a pull request
+6. Submit a pull request

 ## License